bramrutha/CapstoneProject/README.md

 ## Project details

+### Data Source:
-### Data Source    : Amazon S3 is used as a data Source and also to store intermediate transformed data.
+Amazon S3 is used as a data Source and also to store intermediate transformed data.

+### Processing:
-### Processing     : Pyspark is used on EMR Cluster to run the transformations.
+Pyspark is used on EMR Cluster to run the transformations.

+### Data Warehouse:
-### Data Warehouse : Redshift is used as a data Warehouse where the tables follow the Star schema.
+Redshift is used as a data Warehouse where the tables follow the Star schema.

+### Data Pipeline:
-### Data Pipeline  : Airflow on EC2 is used to orchestrate the data from data source to data warehouse.
+Airflow on EC2 is used to orchestrate the data from data source to data warehouse.

 ## Project Datasets